 Issues identified during the planning phase of the project by the project leader should be communicated to and verified by audit entity management.
-The project leader will discuss with the audit manager the results of the planning activities and prepare a draft Planning Results Review Meeting Template.
+Planning results should be documented in TeamMate using the Procedure Grid and the results should reviewed and approved by the manager.
 The Planning Results Reviews Meeting document is discussed with the CAE and Deputy CAE during the project planning verification meeting.
 The document should be sent to the CAE and DCAE one week before the meeting.
 During the meeting the CAE and the Deputy CAE will:

-- 1) Determine if a sufficient level of planning has been completed to move to the next phase of the audit. - 2) Determine if the audit will be continued. - Review the audit engagement letter.
-Review the draft fieldwork program.
+- 1) Determine if a sufficient level of planning has been completed to move to the next phase of the audit. - 2) Determine if the audit will be continued. - 3) Review the audit engagement letter.
+2.04-A - 4) Review the draft fieldwork program.